-Courses at The Sherwood Psychotherapy Training Institute are, academically and on a personal level, both highly fulfilling, and demanding.
+Courses at SPTI are, academically and on a personal level, both highly fulfilling, and demanding.
 The type and quality of support we offer our students is therefore particularly important.

 The role of a Programme Leader and that of the tutors is to offer students the guidance – professional, academic and personal – and to give students the maximum opportunity to enhance the quality of their therapeutic work